MintyItanium/ogcraft-site/docs/Legal/TOS-PrivacyPolicy.md

 OGCraft is solely owned and operated by **Sam Jowett**, who retains full legal ownership, control, and final decision-making authority over all aspects of the server, its services, finances, and policies.

-Caleb and Collin act as volunteers/administrators.
+Caleb acts as a volunteer/administrator.
 Their role is limited to assisting with day-to-day operations, moderation, technical input, and advisory support.
 They:

 - Hold no ownership stake in OGCraft
 - Have no financial interest in OGCraft